 5. Alternate-Day Fasting

-Alternate-day fasting (ADF) cycles between full fasting and normal eating every other day.
-It is one of the more researched strategies and has shown powerful effects in clinical settings.
+Alternate-day fasting (ADF) alternates between a fasting day (sometimes zero calories, sometimes very low calories) and a normal eating day.
+It is one of the more researched strategies and has shown meaningful effects in clinical settings.

-In a 2017 study published in JAMA Internal Medicine, participants who followed ADF lost about 6% of their body weight over six months.
-They also saw improvements in insulin sensitivity, blood pressure, and LDL cholesterol.
+In a 2017 study published in JAMA Internal Medicine, participants who followed an ADF pattern lost about 6% of their body weight over six months, with some improvements in markers such as blood pressure and LDL cholesterol.
+In that longer trial, ADF did not clearly outperform daily calorie restriction, and adherence (including dropout) shaped outcomes, so sustainability matters as much as physiology.

 Still, ADF is not for everyone.
 It can be socially disruptive and physically draining.
-But for those with discipline and possibly medical guidance, it is a method with strong data behind it.
+But for people who can keep it consistent and who check in with a clinician when they have underlying conditions, it is a method with real data behind it.

 What Breaks a Fast?
 Food and Drink Rules